darthoctopus/zvrk/Writeup/zvrk.md

 ![Candidate flare identified in short-cadence PDCSAP data. \label{fig:flare}](marginal.pdf)

-GALEX photon events reported from this pointing
+GALEX photon events reported from this pointing, but only NUV

 # Discussion